MARTeamWhale/MUPPET/README.md

   - **getTraceLine** -  Find an ideal trace line through a call in a spectrogram by using a "shortest path" searching algorithm (Dijkstra's algorithm) followed by energy-based clipping.
   - **plotTraceLine** - Plots the trace line of a call against a spectrogram.
   - **extractCallParams** - Calculate several time, frequency, and time-frequency parameters for baleen whale calls.
+  - **calcFreqJumpPenalty** - Transforms an input array of frequency differences into penalty scores (intended to be in dB), to be used for tracing time-frequency changes within a call.
+  - **getProcessedSNClip** - Extract a clip from a larger audio timeseries vector that contains a signal of interest and associated noise samples preceding the signal.
+The clip is bandpass-filtered and may be downsampled to a target sampling rate.
+  - **importInputParams** - Returns a struct of parameters read from a text file of parameters for MUPPET.

 ## Parameter Calculation